koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_7_interrelation-of-planning.md

-# Interrelation of Planning, Control, Scheduling –> „Philosophies“
+# Slide 7 of Lecture 12 contains information about Interrelation of Planning, Control, Scheduling –> „Philosophies“

 # Here is what the image in slides 5, 6, 7 of lecture 12 contain: